Last Updated on August 27, 2020 by Editor

 Pau Hana Viper Carbon Racing Paddle Board

 One of the racing paddle boards in the Pau Hana Viper range, this carbon 14’ board is an absolute beast.
-Despite its extreme length, the carbon fiber composition means that it’s incredibly light.
+Despite its extreme length, the carbon fiber composition is incredibly light.
 This allows it to deliver extraordinary speed across the water but the compromise is that it’s not quite as stable as some others.

-Its shape means it’s best suited to racing on flat water while the dimensions making it more compatible with advanced riders.
+Its shape means it’s best suited to racing on flat water, while the dimensions make it more compatible with advanced riders.
 If you have the experience to handle a board that challenges you from the start, you’ll discover the Viper offers an incredible performance among the best in its class.

-If you’re dying to get out on the water but can’t quite cope with the Viper’s very narrow surface, you can opt for one of the models which is slightly wider.
-Still comfortably within the range for a true racing board, the couple of extra inches provide the volume and width which make it easier to conquer.
+If you’re dying to get out on the water but can’t quite cope with the Viper’s very narrow surface, you can opt for a slightly wider model.
+Still comfortably within the range for a true racing board, the couple of extra inches provide the volume and width, making it easier to conquer.

-Although carbon fiber has a reputation for being fragile, this paddle board is remarkably resilient.
+Although carbon fiber is known to be fragile, this paddle board is remarkably resilient.
 Easy to carry and with a striking design, this is a paddle board you’ll be racing on for many years.

 Starboard All Star 12’6” Carbon Racing Paddle Board